Visit the incredible UNESCO-listed city in Tuscany, Italy – read on for an easy one day Siena itinerary!

 2. Torre del Mangia

-The Torre del Mangia is a striking structure standing tall in the middle of Piazza del Campo.
+The Torre del Mangia is a striking structure standing tall in the middle of Piazza del Campo and an unmissable stop on your Siena day trip from Florence.
 Italy has no shortage of incredible viewpoints, and Siena is no exception.
 The Torre del Mangia was built in the early 1300s and is 102 metres tall – its name comes from its first bellringer whose nickname was Mangiaguadagni, meaning “profit eater” as he often spent all of his earnings on food and drink.

 Next to the Torre del Mangia is the Palazzo Pubblico which houses the Civic Museum, home to important works of art and religious objects.
 It’s worth a wander around if you have time – otherwise skip it and head straight to the Siena Cathedral.